minombreesjeff/darwin_env/MySQL/mysql/support-files/MacOSX/ReadMe.txt

 Server version of MySQL to the official MySQL PKG, you also need to convert the existing MySQL privilege tables to the current format, because some new security privileges have been added.
-See *Note mysql-fix-privilege-tables::.
+See *Note mysql-upgrade::.

 If you want MySQL to start automatically during system startup, you also need to install the MySQL Startup Item.
-Starting with MySQL 4.0.15, it is part of the Mac OS X installation disk images as a separate installation package.
+It is part of the Mac OS X installation disk images as a separate installation package.
 Simply double-click the `MySQLStartupItem.pkg' icon and follow the instructions to install it.
 The Startup Item need be installed only once.
 There is no need to install it each time you upgrade the MySQL package later.

 The Startup Item for MySQL is installed into `/Library/StartupItems/MySQLCOM'.
 (Before MySQL 4.1.2, the location was